lantiga/pytorch2c/README.md

 * I'm developing on macOS and Python 3.5 at the moment
 * PyTorch2c currently supports PyTorch version 0.1.10

-**NOTE: autograd is currently being refactored in PyTorch.
-Work on this project will resume as soon as things settle down.**
+**NOTE: autograd is currently being refactored in PyTorch: this project is of limited utility until the autograd branch in PyTorch is merged**

 ## TODO

 * [x] Solve storage serialization issues
 * [ ] Complete testing infrastructure (generate a number of input-output pairs)
 * [x] Generate CMakeLists.txt as part of output for tests
-* [ ] Implement wrappers for the complete API (big one)
+* [-] Implement wrappers for the complete API (in progress)

 ## Trying things out